The process of conducting academic research requires following specific steps throughout the research project.

 Write the Conclusion

 Summarize the key findings and their implications.
-Restate the thesis statement and suggest areas for further research or practical applications.
+In your conclusion you should repeat your thesis statement and discuss possible directions for further research or real-world application.

 The Second Draft

 Review and revise your first draft.
 Focus on clarity, coherence, and organization.
-Ensure all sections align with your thesis statement.
+Check that every section reinforces and connects back to your main thesis statement.

 The Revision Process